Jen-uis/Customer-Segmentation-Analysis/README.md

 `git clone https://github.com/Jen-uis/STAT208_Team8.git`

-Make sure you have the necessary Python libraries installed.
-You can install the required libraries using the following command:

-`pip install -r requirements.txt`

 ## Usage
 1. Open the Project-Code.ipynb file in Jupyter Notebook.
 2. Follow the instructions in the notebook to run the analyses.